optofab/optofab.github.io/logs.md

 - Make changes to new Statement of work.
 - Show clients our landing page.
 - Discuss refactoring of the website.
-Clients want to do the website in a total different way that the whole website and the requirements needs to be rewritten.
+Clients want to do the website in a total different way now that we're using React.
+The whole website and the requirements needs to be rewritten.
 The rest of the meeting was discussing the new UI.
 The relational schema will have to be redone too.

 **ACTION**